HoneyBunny3/portfolio/README.md

 # Deborah Loring – Portfolio

-Welcome to the official source code for my professional software development portfolio, hosted at [deborahloring.com](https://www.deborahloring.com), my personal portfolio showcasing front-end development, UI design, and automation-ready architecture.
-This project highlights clean code principles, modular design, and modern web practices with light/dark mode accessibility and responsive layout.
+Welcome to the official source code for my professional software development portfolio, hosted at [deborahloring.com](https://www.deborahloring.com).
+This project showcases front-end development, responsive design, and modular architecture with a strong focus on accessibility, clean code principles, and polished user experience.

 ---

 ## Features

-- **Responsive design** using Bootstrap 5 and semantic HTML5
+- **Responsive layout** using Bootstrap 5 and semantic HTML5
-- **Reusable components**: navigation and footer via HTML includes
-- **Dark mode support** respecting OS preference and saved locally
+- **Dark/light mode support** respecting OS preference with toggle
-- **Animated icon toggle** with Font Awesome
+- **Dynamic navigation and footer** via HTML includes
+- **Active nav highlighting** with current-page link auto-hidden
-- **Smooth back-to-top navigation button**
+- **Back-to-top button** with smooth scrolling
-- **AOS animations** for polished scrolling
+- **AOS scroll animations** for enhanced visual flow
+- **Styled and spaced footer** with optional policy links
-- **Deployed via GitHub Pages** with a custom domain
+- **Deployed via GitHub Pages** using a custom domain

 ---